[Analysis] Macron on Western boots in Ukraine: What he really meant

 "I made no distinction between CEE [Central and Eastern European] countries and others," he added, in terms of whether French or Polish troops should do the job.

-But for Lucas and other experts, supplies of Western weapons would mean more in the end than extra special forces or brave new words from the Élysée.
+But for Lucas and other experts, greater supplies of Western weapons would be more effective than extra special forces or bolder rhetoric from the Élysée.

-"The best way to put Putin on the back foot is to give Ukraine unlimited supplies of Western arms", said Shea, the ex-Nato official.

 It's the shells, stupid

-"Artillery shells is the overwhelming question", said Lucas.
+"Artillery shells is the overwhelming question", Lucas said.

-"Ukraine also need more Himars, more Storm Shadows, and we need Taurus," said Lucas, referring to long-range Western missiles capable of striking targets in Russia.
+"Ukraine also needs more Himars, more Storm Shadows, and we need Taurus," he added, referring to long-range Western missiles capable of striking targets in Russia.

+"The best way to put Putin on the back foot is to give Ukraine unlimited supplies of Western arms", also said Shea, the ex-Nato official.

-Robert Baer, a former US intelligence officer who until recently advised Kyiv on Western arms procurement, agreed.
+And Robert Baer, a former US intelligence officer who until recently advised Kyiv on Western arms procurement, agreed.

-Macron's comment showed that "France has no confidence Ukraine can hold on much longer, and like many, it believes Putin will keep going.
+Macron's comment showed "France has no confidence Ukraine can hold on much longer, and like many, it believes Putin will keep going.
 Who's next?
-The Baltics, Moldova?," Baer told EUobserver on Tuesday.
+The Baltics?
+Moldova?", Baer told EUobserver on Tuesday.

 But the French sabre-rattling was "empty ...
 Putin knows it's a bluff," Baer added.